davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## A Programming Interface

 To nail down the design further, let's think about what kind of API we want give to clients using our consensus algorithm.

-If we want the conflict-resolution property to really make sense, we need to collect proposals separately from deciding on which proposal to accept.
-So we probably want to split our interface into two methods:
+The way I see it, we need two methods: one which inputs a candidate value into the system (for Validity) and one which outputs the decided-upon value (for Agreement).
+Let's go with these:

 * **propose()**: offers the consensus system a value you'd like to change the state to, which can either be “red” or “blue”
 * **query()**: ask the consensus system what value the state actually was changed to

 Code that wants to update the shared state first calls **propose** with the value it prefers, followed by **query** to see what value was chosen.
 Code that just wants to read the shared state can skip **propose** and just call **query**.
-The consensus system guarantees every **query** call returns the same value, as required by the coherence and no-decoherence rules.
+The consensus system guarantees every **query** call returns the same value, per the Agreement rule, and that the value returned is the value some node proposed, per the Validity rule.

-For example, we could make the lock server example work by defining a shared consensus variable called `owner`, which is defined as:
+If this is a good interface, we should be able to use it to solve consensus problems we already know of.
+We could make the lock service work by defining a shared consensus variable called `owner`, which is defined as:

 * the ID of the node which currently holds the lock
 * `null` if nobody has the lock yet

-Initially, `owner` is null.
-When a node wants to acquire the lock, it proposes its own ID as the value of `owner`, and then calls query to see whether it got the lock, like this:
+Initially, `owner` is null on every node.
+When a node wants to acquire the lock, it proposes its own ID for `owner`, and then queries `owner` to see whether it got the lock, like this:

 ```
 // returns true if this node got the lock, false otherwise